Recommended Ways to Secure Microsoft 365 Data

 Use Advanced Threat Protection

-Within the Security & Compliance Center of the Microsoft 365 Admin Center, there is Threat Management feature which allows users to set certain policies like ATP anti-phishing (protects users from phishing attacks and warns about potentially harmful messages) and ATP safe attachments (protects from malicious content in email attachments and files in SharePoint, OneDrive and Teams).
+Inside the Microsoft 365 Admin Center’s Security & Compliance Center, you’ll find the Threat Management feature.
+This empowers users to establish specific policies, such as ATP anti-phishing (safeguarding users from phishing attacks and alerting them to potentially harmful messages) and ATP safe attachments (shielding against malicious content in email attachments and files across SharePoint, OneDrive, and Teams).

 So, there are many ways to secure Microsoft 365 data owing to multiple security facilities provided by Microsoft.